-The family must also coordinate the date with the Chair of the Ritual Committee, and review the setup procedures if the ceremony is to take place in the Main Sanctuary rather than the Chapel.
-In consultation with the family the congregational president or ritual chair will contact the Church office regarding availability of the sanctuary
+The family must also coordinate the date with the Chair of the Ritual Committee and review the setup procedures if the ceremony is to take place in the Main Sanctuary rather than the Chapel.
+In consultation with the family, the president of the congregation or ritual chair will contact the Church office regarding availability of the sanctuary.